 9. Fred is safety conscious.
 He knows that to be safe, the distance between the foot of the ladder and the wall should be $\frac{1}{4}$ the height of the wall.
 Fred needs to get on the roof of the school building which is 20 ft. tall.
 How long should the ladder be if he wants it to rest on the edge of the roof and meet safety standards?
-Round your answer to the nearest tenth. $x \approx 20.6$ or students may also state that as long as the ladder is longer than this, they will meet safety standards, the ladder will just have to be placed further from the base of the building in order to rest on the edge of the roof
+Round your answer to the nearest tenth.

-10. A spider has taken up residence in a small cardboard box which measures 2 inches by 4 inches by 4 inches.
+10. A spider has taken up residence in a small cardboard box which measures 2 inches by 4 inches.
 What is the length, in inches, of a straight spider web that will carry the spider from the lower right front corner of the box to the upper left back corner of the box?